apache/cordova-cli/README.md

 at the beginning of the command output, it means you will need to update your Windows Path variable to include xcopy.
 This location is typically under C:\Windows\System32.

-## Contributors

-Thanks to everyone for contributing!
-For a list of people involved, please see the `package.json` file.